 A litter box and cat litter

 A cat carrier

 Toys for your kitten to play with

 You will also need to "kitten proof" your home.
+Like all babies, kittens can sometimes get themselves into trouble while exploring new environments.
 Make sure that all string, ribbon, yarn, rubber bands, paperclips, or other items that your kitten can get tangled in or choke on is put away where they can't get to it.
 You will also want to move any houseplants that could be dangerous for your kitten, such as chrysanthemum, azalea, tulip bulbs, and oleander, out of reach.
 Lilies are especially poisonous to cats.

 Adoption and Signs of a Healthy Kitten

 When looking for a kitten, it's a good idea to look for signs of poor health before bringing it home.
 Some things to look out for include runny nose or eyes, sneezing, or lethargic behavior.
 If kitty seems sick, ask the shelter or breeder about possible health issues.
 The best age to bring a kitten home is about six to 12 weeks old.
 This allows them plenty of time with their litter mates.
 Finally, before adopting, spend time with your prospective pet and make sure they have the right temperament and energy level for your family.

 Kittens are in a stage where they are growing rapidly, which means they need a special diet to support that growth.
 Kittens should be fed specially formulated kitten food until they are one year old.
 If you decide to feed your kitten dry food, be sure to watch them and make sure they are able to eat comfortably.
 If your kitten has difficulty with dry food, try mixing in wet food to soften it up, or switch to wet entirely.

 Visiting the Vet - Spaying, Neutering, and Vaccinations